galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Field guide to the project ecosystem

 ## 1. People: Individuals, collaborations, communities and governance
-- Starts with the major ways people have organised themselves in the project
+- Guide starts with people, and how they have organised themselves
 - Many individuals are part of more than one of the organisations and communities below
-- How people engage and work together is central to understanding how Galaxy works
+- How people become engaged and work together is central to understanding how Galaxy works
-- People bring the resource inputs and project outputs are what people produce.
+- People provide the project inputs; People collaborating produce the project outputs.
 - Contributors volunteer their skills and time to make things even better
 - Focus here is on showing how they get things done, rather than exactly what they do.
+- For those details, see the [Hub](https://galaxyproject.org/)
 - If any activity of the project looks interesting to you, please get in touch!

 > <tip-title>Communities are core features of open science projects</tip-title>